our digital manufacturing ecosystem

 How to Accelerate Your Engineering Builds (and Ensure You Get Parts That Fit)

 Thank you for subscribing!

 Learn about the best way to start designing 3D models for printing below.
-There's a number of options for creating both simple and complex models for consumer and professional applications.
+There are a number of options for creating both simple and complex models for consumer and professional applications.
 For more info about how Fictiv can help you, check out the Fictiv Capabilities Guide.

 Pronterface is a heavily open-source project that allows almost anyone to run a 3D printer.
 Its intuitive controls and minimalist interface attempt to remove barriers to entry and get people printing faster.
 Once a basic connection is established, Pronterface allows the user to query the printer’s electronics for detailed readouts of information instead of presenting a large amount of information directly in the interface.
 Model g-code must be imported into Pronterface in order to print.
 It does not contain a built-in slicing module.

-RepeteirHost, one of the most popular pieces of software for controlling 3D printers, was originally designed as an open-source project - although it may be closed-source in the future.
+RepeteirHost, one of the most popular pieces of software for controlling 3D printers, was originally designed as an open source project, although it may become closed source in the future.
 Complete with an extensive visual interface, detailed interpretation of models, built-in slicing modules, and expert-level tuning options, RepeteirHost can be used to very finely control a 3D printer and produce parts with a high level of accuracy.
 RepeteirHost may seem imposing to beginners entering the 3D printing space.